Ananymoos wrote:Im learning to use the editor but it will still be a cramped cluster fuck for new users that have never played SMBX before.

 I believe in three 72 mm large, 690 g heavy iron balls as my lords and saviours.

-It's not worth to use the legacy editor anymore these days.
+Still using the legacy editor?
 Get SMBX2 and PGE, it will improve your experience significantly.
 Here's why.

 NEO super mario world x is a really nice game.
 This Episode is 2,7 GB large at the moment.That`s crazy!